COMMUNITYNOTES: A Dataset for Exploring the Helpfulness of Fact-Checking Explanations: Predicting Whether an Explanation is Helpful and Why

 \subsection{Data Collection and Pre-processing}

-We collected all our data from official \noteswebsite website between January 2021 and December 2024.\footnote{\url{https://communitynotes.x.com/guide/en/under-the-hood/download-data}} We construct our dataset by combining all publicly available data releases, which include the Notes, Ratings, Note Status History, and User Enrollment tables.
-Since the ratings data are provided in multiple shards due to their large volume, we first merge all shards and join them with the other components to obtain complete note–rating pairs.
-We then apply the official note-ranking algorithm to compute the aggregated helpfulness and reason labels for each note.\footnote{\url{https://communitynotes.x.com/guide/en/under-the-hood/ranking-notes}} For helpfulness prediction, we remove entries labeled as \texttt{NEED\_MORE\_RATINGS}, leaving the helpfulness label space binary—\texttt{CURRENTLY\_RATED\_HELPFUL} or \texttt{CURRENTLY\_RATED\_NOT\_HELPFUL}.
+We collected all our data from X's official \noteswebsite platform between January 2021 and December 2024, combining all publicly available releases.
+Because ratings are provided in multiple shards, we merge them and join them with the remaining components to obtain complete note–rating pairs.
+We then apply the official note-ranking algorithm to compute the aggregated helpfulness and reason labels.
+For helpfulness prediction, we remove entries labeled \texttt{NEED\_MORE\_RATINGS}, resulting in a binary label space--\texttt{CURRENTLY\_RATED\_HELPFUL} or \texttt{CURRENTLY\_RATED\_NOT\_HELPFUL}.
 The reason annotation is multi-label, covering 18 predefined categories.
-Finally, we retrieve tweet content and metadata via the X API and web crawling~\citep{borenstein-etal-2025-community}, linking each post with its corresponding notes to form the final dataset used in our experiments.
+Finally, we retrieve tweet content and metadata via the X API and web crawling~\citep{borenstein-etal-2025-community}, linking each post with its corresponding notes to create the final dataset.
+See \Cref{subsec:preprocessing_details} for details of the preprocessing.

 \Cref{tab:data_split} provides the data distribution.
-Our final dataset contains 104,966 posts, including 58,569 in English and 46,397 in other languages.
-We perform stratified partitioning with a 7:1:2 ratio for training, development, and testing sets, maintaining separate splits for English and other language data.
+Our final dataset contains 104,966 posts, including 58,569 posts in English and 46,397 in other languages.
+Note that each post may be associated with one or more notes.
+We perform stratified partitioning with a ratio of 7:1:2 for training, development, and testing sets, maintaining separate splits for English and other language data.
 Henceforth we will refer to this dataset as \ourdataset.